 Note: Unless the image is in the Public Domain or under a Creative Commons License - ALWAYS ASK FOR PERMISSION TO USE!

 You can use these image databases to find the citation information already completed for you - listed from most useful to least.
 As always, double check the citation to make sure it is correct in your required citation format.
+Often the format, punctuation, & information is incorrect - it is worth double checking.

 The Artstor Digital Library is an image database featuring an unparalleled range of images from some of the world's leading museums, photo archives, scholars, and artists in one easily-navigated repository.
 It is the most comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.
 All images are accompanied by comprehensive metadata and are rights-cleared for educational use.